gibsn/vkfetcher/README.md

 ```

 ### fetch_likers
 `fetch_likers` fetches all users that liked a particular post.
+The output is a list of user ids.

 Post_id consists of owner_id and item_id joined through '_'.
 Owner_id must
 start with '-' if owner is a group.